Many European Engines are Harmed by

 Keep in mind that what the manufacturer requires is meeting the specification – not being licensed by the OEM for a listing in the owner’s manual, or Licensed by the API to display their trademark “starburst” logo on oil labels in exchange for a royalty fee on every gallon sold.
 Meeting the specification, or in Amsoil’s case typically exceeding most specification minimums by an embarrassingly wide margin, is a matter of repeated and longstanding record using the specified ASTM test results.
 The ASTM tests are used globally by all oil companies, and are required for API certification and SAE Service Grade classification.
 In every case, whether Licensed or not, the full burden for spec compliance rests on the oil company and no-one else.
 In this case, there is no other oil on the market that is claimed to meet all three latest specs for BMW, M-B and VW – another testament to Amsoil’s performance supremacy.

 And while API Licensed oils are known to produce fatal sludging as early as 50,000 miles in a number of 1997-2004 engines from several OEM’s, Saab service experts noted that Amsoil’s AFL outperforms everything they’ve ever used in keeping engines clean and sludge-free.
 This shows once again that the API’s system of approving minimal performance is questionably risky for consumers, while Amsoil’s reputation for extreme excellence is well founded.
-We’d appreciate it if you posted a link to this information on some of the VW forums and member boards – it would help a lot of VW owners.

 Recommendations and Related Articles: